 The Cloister of Santa Croce

-An epitome of the technique of brush painting, this small painting was inspired by the construction of the nineteenth-century courtyard and façade of the Church of Santa Croce in Florence.
-As the mentor and art critic Diego Martelli noted, in 1861 Abbati “dedicated himself to a serious study in the cloisters of Santa Croce where, during the restoration works, large blocks of marble in different colours were used, offering the student the opportunity to observe well-defined marble and decisive and, I would say, almost elementary contrasts of colour and chiaroscuro”.
-Indeed, the blocks of marble became an opportunity to experiment with different techniques of synthesis and geometry, as well as the relationships between shapes and sunlight.
-The thick brushstrokes emphasize the shapes without the help of outlines, while the setting is a realistic and well-defined environment created through the use of perspective employed by the fifteenth-century masters who were much loved and studied by the Macchiaioli movement.
+An epitome of the so-called "Macchiaioli" painting's technique, this small piece of art was inspired by the nineteenth-century façade and courtyard works in the Church of Santa Croce in Florence.
+As his mentor and art critic Diego Martelli noted, Abbati, in 1861, “devoted himself to a serious study in the cloisters of Santa Croce Church where, during restoration works, large marble blocks in different colours were heaped thus offering the artist the opportunity to observe well-defined volumes as well as clear-cut and, I’d say, almost elementary contrasts of colours and chiaroscuro”.
+Indeed, the blocks of marble became an opportunity to investigate the ratios between shapes and sunlight through synthesis and geometry.
+The thick brushstrokes almost sculpted the shapes with no need to give them precise contours, placing them in a real and well-defined environment created through a perspective inspired by the 1400s masters who were highly praised and studied by the Macchiaioli painters.